Philosophy Associate in Arts Degree

 Total Units18

-Outcome 3: Evaluate patterns of deductive and inductive reasoning.
+Outcome 3: Evaluate patterns of deductive and inductive reasoning through summary and analysis of complex arguments while relating them to their own experience.

-Outcome 4: Compare and contrast the epistemological and metaphysical systems of Plato, Aristotle, and at least one medieval philosopher.
+Outcome 4: Compare and contrast the epistemological and metaphysical systems of Plato, Aristotle, and at least one medieval philosopher in order to demonstrate competency in relating a philosopher's ideas to the history of philosophy.

-Outcome 5: Compare and contrast the epistemological systems of Rationalism, Empiricism, Kantianism, and at least one 19th century and one contemporary philosopher.
+Outcome 5: Compare and contrast the epistemological systems of Rationalism, Empiricism, Kantianism, and at least one nineteenth century and one contemporary philosopher while making connections between a philosopher's views and the influence of culture on these views.
+In addition students should be able to articulate open-mindedness with regard to divergent and conflicting theories.